RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/intro-GUI.rst

 * Connect the functions to specific user events.
 * Start a GUI event-loop.

-Each of these tasks are explain in the following lessons.
+Each of these tasks are explain in detail in the following lessons.

-.. index:: graphical user interface, GUI, event-driven programming, event loop, event-handler, TKinter
+.. index:: graphical user interface, GUI, event-driven programming, event loop, event-handler, TKinter, dialog box